rawiriblundell/wiki.bash-hackers.org/syntax/shellvars.md

 Each pattern is tested against the line after the checks specified by ''HISTCONTROL'' are applied.

-In addition to the normal shell pattern matching characters, &quot;&amp;&quot; matches the previous history line. &quot;&amp;&quot; may be escaped using a backslash; the backslash is removed before attempting a match.
+In addition to the normal shell pattern matching characters, &quot;&&quot; matches the previous history line. &quot;&&quot; may be escaped using a backslash; the backslash is removed before attempting a match.

 The second and subsequent lines of a multi-line compound command are not tested,